itchyny/lightline.vim/README.md

 ## Colorscheme configuration
 The lightline.vim plugin provides multiple colorschemes to meet your editor colorscheme.
-Do not be confused, editor colorscheme rules how codes look like in buffers.
-The lightline.vim plugin has independent colorscheme feature beside the editor colorscheme and it roles how the statusline looks like.
+Do not be confused, editor colorscheme rules how codes look like in buffers and lightline.vim has independent colorscheme feature, which rules how the statusline looks like.

 If you use the wombat colorscheme, add the following settings to your `.vimrc`
 ```vim